Covid Resource Page – Updated August 1

 COVID safety protocols will require changes to the check-in and move in process.
 Campers have been assigned a designated check-in time to support physical distancing, reduce wait time and allow for COVID testing and health screening.
 Check in will begin at 9:00 am and end at 4:30 pm.
 We are coordinating check-in scheduling with Camp Belknap to accommodate families that have both Huckins & Belknap campers.
 Thank you in advance for arriving at your scheduled check-in time.

-Unvaccinated campers will begin with a rapid COVID test at the program office.
+ALL campers will begin with a rapid COVID test at the program office.
 While waiting for their results, campers will have their health screening and lice checks.
-Vaccinated campers will go directly to their health screening and lice checks.
 After negative results, families will move to a designated luggage drop off, say goodbye and connect with a Huckins staff member who will accompany campers to their cabins.
 Counselors will patiently help campers make their beds and get settled in their home away from home.

 We will provide lunch for campers arriving between 9:00 am and 2:00 pm.
 Our program staff and counselors are working on creative activities to make this check-in day fun for campers.